-Blackness Castle plays a grisly role in the 120 million dollar movie blockbuster The Outlaw King, soon to launch as opening movie of the Toronto International Film Festival.
+Blackness Castle plays a grisly role in the 120 million dollar movie blockbuster The Outlaw King opened the 2018 Toronto International Film Festival.

 Take a tour of Blackness Castle in our film locations tour .
 Phone 07305-294773 for more details or contact us online .
 Starring Chris Pine as Robert the Bruce the lavish Netflix production was filmed at locations across Scotland last year, also including Linlithgow Palace.
 Blackness Castle.
 But the Blackness scene won’t be forgotten in a hurry – it features an actress playing historical character Isabella MacDuff being suspended from the battlements in an iron cage.

-Filming for the epic took place over two weeks late last year, and (off camera), a mobile crane was used to support the notorious cage – where the actress reportedly endured several takes in freezing cold.
+Filming for The Outlaw King at Blackness took place over two weeks and (off camera), a mobile crane was used to support the notorious cage – where the actress reportedly endured several takes in freezing cold.

-The movie is on general release from November 9, and its initial trailer clip, launched this week, registered 26 million views in the first 24 hours.
+The movie is on general release and its initial trailer clip registered 26 million views in the first 24 hours.
 It can be seen at https://www.youtube.com/watch?v=Q-G1BME8FKw Filmed entirely on location in Scotland, the movie was shot in key locations around the country, including Edinburgh , Linlithgow and Berwick.
 The Outlaw King is the most expensive film ever made in Scotland .

 Many or most of the extras involved are Scottish – the production company was besieged by Scots aiming to play the part of foot soldiers in King Robert’s army when it advertised for extras last year.
 Iconic actor James Cosmo, (70), who appears in the film reportedly says it could be Scotland’s greatest ever movie, likely to replicate for key Scottish historic sites the phenomenal surge of visitors to Stirling in the wake of the 1995 release of Braveheart (in which he also starred).
 That will mean new droves of tourists heading for Blackness, already benefiting from its appearance in Outlander, and to many other locations across the central belt associated with the Scottish Wars of Independence.